killjoycircuit/RoadDamageDetection/README.md

 - **Task**: Object Detection
 - **Framework**: PyTorch + Ultralytics YOLO

-YOLOv8 is a single-stage detector that predicts bounding boxes and class probabilities in one forward pass, making it fast and suitable for real-time applications.
+YOLOv8 is a single stage detector that predicts bounding boxes and class probabilities in one forward pass, making it fast and suitable for real time applications.

 ---